HumanBrainProject/ebrains-neuromorphic-job-queue-api/README.rst

 - :doc:`module:clb-storage.clbStorage` is a service for interacting with a collab storage and linking nav items to storage entities.
-- :doc:`hbpCollaboratory.hbpCollaboratoryNavStore` is a service for interacting with a collab
+- :doc:`hbpCollaboratory.clbCollabNav` is a service for interacting with a collab
-- :doc:`hbpCollaboratory.hbpCollaboratoryAppStore` is a service for interacting with registered application
+- :doc:`hbpCollaboratory.clbCollabApp` is a service for interacting with registered application
 - :doc:`clb-automator` let you automate HBP Collaboratory related tasks